danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 This is of course, anecdotal based on my experience.
 I don't have any hard data or industry-wide metrics to prove the usefulness of cover letters one way or the other.
 </aside>

+## What is a Cover Letter?

-Before getting into it, let's briefly define what a cover letter is: A document sent with your resume to provide additional information about your skills and experience.
-It typically highlights specific achievements and experiences that make you a suitable candidate for the job.
+Before getting into it, let's briefly define what a cover letter is.
+It's a document sent with your resume to provide additional information about your skills and experience.
+It typically highlights specific achievements and experiences that make you suitable for the *particular* job you're applying to.

-Here's an example from an ATS (Applicant Tracking System) asking to upload both a resume and cover letter in pdf format.
+The screenshot below is from an ATS (Applicant Tracking System) asking to upload both a resume and cover letter in pdf format.
 In this particular case, the cover letter is required, although other systems may mark it as optional:

 ![cover letter upload](../images/cover-letter-upload.png "cover letter upload")